-Thanks to the support donors who give annually to student scholarships, AHA is able to provide over $2 million in need-based assistance.
-These donors are helping AHA fulfill its mission of sharing our excellent Catholic college preparatory program with over 250 students.
-Despite this generosity, Holy Angels is meeting just 50% of the demonstrated need of our families.
-The unique circumstances of 2020-21 make it even more challenging.
+Thanks to the donors who give annually to student scholarships, AHA is able to provide over $2.5 million in need-based financial aid!
+These donors are helping AHA fulfill its mission of sharing our excellent Catholic college preparatory program with over 350 students.
+The unique circumstances of these last few years make providing access to AHA even more challenging.
 We hope you will prayerfully consider giving to our scholarship program or establish their own named scholarship, so that even more students may thrive and so that enrollment will grow at Holy Angels!

 If you would like to learn more about how you can support our students by donating to an existing scholarship fund or establishing your own, please read the information below and/or contact Jesse Foley '89 (612-798-2621, firstname.lastname@example.org) or Brian McCartan (612-798-2618, email@example.com).